 Summer Landscape Care

 Summer brings heat and lots of sunshine, so plenty of water is essential to keep your plants healthy and vibrant.
-It is best to water plants in the morning or evening to avoid the midday heat.
+It is best to water plants in the morning to avoid the midday heat and to give your plant foliage time to dry during the day, which reduces the fungal diseases that spread because of wet plants.
 Pay particular attention to any new plants, shrubs or trees.
 Grass should receive approximately an inch of water per week.
 Don't forget to regularly water any potted plants you might have on your deck or porch.

 Mow the lawn on a regular schedule and try to do it during the morning or evening to avoid the midday heat, which can damage the cut grass.
 Summer is when weeds and crabgrass will really start to grow everywhere, including your vegetable garden and between pathway pavers, so weed or apply weed treatment and add a layer of mulch if necessary.
-Hedges and shrubs will also need to be pruned during the summer to promote healthy growth.
-Lastly, fertilize your flowers and vegetables on a regular monthly schedule as needed.
+Some hedges and shrubs will also need to be pruned during the summer to promote healthy growth.
+Lastly, fertilize your flowers and vegetables on a regular schedule, based on the type of plant and existing soil fertility.
 Your lawn can also be fertilized during the summer if necessary.

 Fall Landscape Maintenance

 Fall usually means a lot of raking and cleaning leaves from your lawn and your garden beds.
 The raked leaves don't need to be wasted because they can be used as compost (it's best to chop them up with a lawn mower or leaf vacuum/shredder first).
-It's also a good time to fertilize and seed your lawn.
-It's best to seed and fertilize lawns in cold-weather climates around the middle of September, while warmer areas can start a month or so later.
+It's also a good time to fertilize and seed lawns of cool-season turfgrasses around the middle of September.
 Overseed the entire lawn and pay particular attention to bare or problem areas.

 The autumn months are a good time to pull weeds and prevent them from growing back the following year.
-Pruning your perennials, along with dividing and replanting any that have grown too big or that you want to transplant to another area, should also be at the top of your fall landscape maintenance list.
+Dividing and replanting perennials that have grown too big or that you want to transplant to another area, should also be at the top of your fall landscape maintenance list.
 As for your trees, mulch and water them, as well as any shrubs and anything newly planted before the ground freezes and before shutting off the outside water.
 Cut your lawn one last time before the season ends and leave it between 2 and 2 1/2 inches long to keep the roots strong.

 Now that the weather is cooling down, it's time to clean and store lawn and garden tools.
 Add a fuel stabilizer like STA-BIL or run your lawn mower until it is out of gas to ensure it will start the following year.
 After removing and storing hoses, turn off and drain your outside faucets.
 If you live in a cold climate and have an irrigation system, turn it off and blow out the lines or schedule a professional to do so.
 Sadly, it's also time to break down your lawn and deck furniture and put it back into storage for another winter.